 This book introduces the changes and new features in IBM Business Process Manager V8.5 and provides an overview of the basic topology and components.
 Detailed and step-by-step instructions to prepare, build, and verify your environment, including proxy server configuration, also are described.

 The book also provides an overview of a consolidated migration approach that was introduced in V8.5.
 It describes tools and utilities that are available for migrating from the previous version of the product to V8.5.
 Two step-by-step migration scenarios are described to help you better understand the detailed migration activities that are required for IBM BPM Standard and Advanced.

 Table of contents

 Chapter 1.
 Overview of IBM Business Process Manager V8.5

 Chapter 2.
 What is new in IBM Business Process Manager version 8.5

 Chapter 3.
 Components, topologies, and deployment environment patterns types

 Chapter 4.
 Preparing your infrastructure

 Chapter 5.
-Deploying your BPM environment
+Deploying an IBM Business Process Manager environment